aerixsystem/DracolaxOS/README.md

 * Phase 4: Wine integration
 * Phase 6: Real hardware testing & release

+> *No promises that this roadmap is actually genuine...*

 ## Documentation

 Some parts of the project have their own documentation: